 - To provide an independent and honest assessment of state the RN, free from government or political spin, available online and in language that the layman can understand.

 - To help correct the imbalance in media coverage of our armed forces.
-The Army has a high-profile at present due to the war in Afghanistan.
-The RAF has always managed its public relations more effectively than the RN.
+The Army has a high-profile due to the war in Afghanistan.
+The RAF has always managed its public relations far more proactively and effectively than the RN.
 The RN is often the ‘silent service’ out of sight and out of mind.

 - To see service personnel treated fairly, valued and properly paid particularly those who are risking their lives on a daily basis and those who have sustained injuries, both physical and mental while serving their country in a succession of conflicts.